Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 3
-## 3] List names of all the files in the current directory, one file per line.
+> List names of all the files in the current directory, one file per line.

 ```
 ls